Skip to main content

 Vocab!

-Get to know some words that you might hear in conversation about the opera:
+You might hear some new words in conversation about the opera:

 Coloratura: Singing with elaborate melodies.